Special Educational Needs

 Year 10 topic: Our role in the wider world (digital footprint)

 We also run parent workshops.
-For example, in the sessions that were run during the Autumn term the following were looked at:
+For example, recent sessions looked at:

-1. Open discussion - A chance for parents/carers to talk about the emotional challenges of dealing with bullying and discuss the specific issues affecting them.
-The trainer will offer steps and techniques that may be useful for the whole group.
+1. Open discussion - A chance for parents/carers to talk about the emotional challenges of dealing with bullying.
+The trainer offered steps and techniques to help parents support their children.

-2. Understanding “modelling behaviour" – introducing how your experiences or behaviour may influence your child and explore positive ways to communicate.
+2. Understanding “modelling behaviour" – A look at how your experiences and behaviour may influence your child and exploring positive ways to communicate.

-3. Assertiveness training – will ensure parents and carers are familiar with assertiveness skills, how families can practice these with their child and everyone’s role in tackling bullying.
+3. Assertiveness training – Covered assertiveness skills and how families can practice these with their child, as well as everyone’s role in tackling bullying.

-To contact SENDIAS at Camden please email SENDIAS (contact details) SENDIASS@camden.gov.uk
+To contact SENDIAS at Camden please email SENDIASS@camden.gov.uk .
+To contact SENDIASS at Islington please email islingtonsend@family-action.org.uk

 If you have any concerns email send@aclandburghley

 Acland Burghley School works alongside the Virtual School and the local authority to ensure Looked After Children receive the support they need.
 Dylan Owen, the school’s SENCO is also the school’s Designated Teacher for Looked After Children.
-One of the responsibilities of the school’s designated teacher is to work with the local authority to ensure the student’s personal education plan (PEP) is implemented and reviewed regularly.
-This PEP would sit alongside the SEN support being implemented and would be routinely reviewed and updated as needed.
+He works with the local authority to ensure that a student’s personal education plan (PEP) is implemented and reviewed regularly.
+This PEP sits alongside any SEN support being implemented and would be routinely reviewed and updated.

 Progress, attendance and behaviour data for Looked After Children are reviewed at least termly and presented to governors at least annually for scrutiny to ensure appropriate support is in place.